inerlogic/retro-code/80386/Pocket386/Turbo-Pascal-7/Prime386/TECHNICAL.md

 self-verifying principle, known exponent in, known correct answer out, using pure integer/bignum arithmetic instead.

+## Files

+- **`PRIME386.PAS`** — the current program.
+Menu-driven, three test
+  modes plus quit.
+- **`Prime386-alpha.PAS`** — a frozen snapshot of the original
+  single-purpose CPU-test core, preserved as-is because it's the specific version [THE-SHR16-SAGA.md](README.md) is about.
+Not maintained going forward; `PRIME386.PAS` is where active work happens.

-## Two-mode design
+## Menu design

-- **CPU test**: Lucas-Lehmer, run against exponents p for which `2^p - 1` is a *known* Mersenne prime (13, 17, 19, 31, 61).
-Any run
+- **CPU Check**: Lucas-Lehmer, run once against the 5 exponents for which `2^p - 1` is a *known* Mersenne prime (13, 17, 19, 31, 61).
-  that doesn't end at s=0 indicates an ALU/arithmetic fault.
+  Any run that doesn't end at s=0 indicates an ALU/arithmetic fault.
+  Confirmed working on real hardware.
+- **Prime Check**: a continuous stress loop, not a search for new primes (the 4-word bignum tops out at p=61, so there's nothing left to discover in range).
+Sweeps all 18 primes <= 61 each pass, checking each against its already-known correct answer (9 expected prime, 9 expected composite); any mismatch either direction means a hardware fault.
+Loops until ESC.
+Confirmed working on real hardware: over 100 sweeps, clean the whole way through, zero mismatches.
-- **Memory test** (not yet written,planned next): an XMS-based scan of extended memory using simple fill/read-back patterns (0xAA/0x55, walking bit, address-in-address), separate from the CPU test since the tiny bignum footprint here does essentially nothing to stress RAM on its own.
-A proper march algorithm (to catch coupling faults, not just stuck-at faults) is planned as a v2 once this v1 pattern set is confirmed working.
+- **XMS Scanner**: extended-memory scan using simple fill/read-back patterns (0xAA/0x55), separate from the CPU tests since the tiny bignum footprint does essentially nothing to stress RAM on its own.
+  One compile-time bug found and fixed along the way (a `var` parameter written to from inline asm needed an extra level of indirection that the compiler couldn't generate in one step;
+  replaced with a global variable instead).
+Confirmed working on real
+  hardware: a full run across the largest available XMS block came back with zero faults on both patterns.
+Walking-bit and address-in-address patterns, plus a proper march algorithm for coupling faults, are deferred to v2.

-Menu-driven, two independent modes, with the ability to stop a running test and switch modes.
+Menu-driven, with the ability to stop a running test (ESC) and return to the menu to pick another mode.

 ## Bignum design